gjolly/gjolly.github.io/content/blog/user_tmp.md

 ## `systemd-tmpfiles`

-`/tmp` and other temporary directories and files are now managed by `systemd` and are not `tmpfs`. `sytemd-tmpfiles` gives to the user the ability to choose what they temporary directory.
+`/tmp` and other temporary directories and files are now managed by `systemd` and are not `tmpfs`. `sytemd-tmpfiles` gives to the user the ability to choose what they want to do with temporary directories/files.
 There are a ton of options that the user can choose from and everything is managed though config files (see `man tmpfiles.d`).

 ## Create a temporary directory in your HOME folder